manabie-com/togo/README.md

 - Write integration (functional) tests
 - Write unit tests
 - Choose a suitable architecture to make your code simple, organizable, and maintainable
-- Write a concise README
+- Write a concise README (see readme proper)
   - How to run your code locally?
   - A sample “curl” command to call your API
   - How to run your unit tests locally?
   - What do you love about your solution?